sarathk73/SentinelEye-NetSecChallenger/README.md

 Please ensure your code adheres to the project's coding standards and include any relevant tests.

-## Disclaimer
+## Legal Notice
-"NetSecChallenger" is intended for educational purposes and authorized security audits only.
-The developers assume no liability and are not responsible for any misuse or damage caused by this program.
+"NetSecChallenger" is designed strictly for educational purposes and authorized security assessments.
+The creators bear no responsibility for any misuse or damage arising from the use of this program.
+Use it wisely and within the bounds of the law.

 ## Authors and Acknowledgments